DataDog/dd-trace-php/profiling/README.md

 cargo bench --features stack_walking_tests
 ```

-Note: the `--all-features` is necessary as some code in the `php_ffi.c` is only
+Note: the `--features stack_walking_tests` is necessary as some code in the
-compiled for tests and benchmarks and compilation is guarded behind a feature
+`php_ffi.c` is only compiled for tests and benchmarks and compilation is guarded
-flag.
+behind a feature flag.

 ## Troubleshooting